How to “Square up” Paper Rush Seats

 Completed paper rush chair seat

-Leave a comment below and let us know what tips you use for “squaring up” those paper rush gussets.
-Happy Weaving!
-Enjoy!
+What tips do you use for “squaring up” those paper rush gussets?

 What are your thoughts about this blog post?